Simply007/kc-js-sdk-react-vue-angular-jest/README.md

 # Kentico Cloud :heart: Jest, React, Vue, and Angular

+All of the applications [load the articles](#data-loading) from Kentico Cloud and display its titles in the output.

-This repository contains show cases, how does the Kentico Cloud Delivery SDK could be used in combination with:
+This repository contains [show cases](#how-does-it-look-like), how does the [Kentico Cloud Delivery SDK](https://github.com/Enngage/kentico-cloud-js/tree/master/packages/delivery) could be used in combination with:

 * [Jest](https://jestjs.io) - [Readme](kc-jest/README.md)
 * [React](https://reactjs.org) - [Readme](kc-react/README.md)
 * [Vue.js](https://vuejs.org) - [Readme](kc-vue/README.md)
 * [Angular](https://angular.io/) - [Readme](kc-angular/README.md)

-All of the applications load the articles from Kentico Cloud and display its titles in the output.
+> If you want to take a look in detail - Open the appropriate folder for the description, or click *Readme* link.

 ## Data loading